Concordia University Online Nurse Practitioner Programs

 • Program Specific Admission Requirements

-• MSN – FNP and AGPCNP: Hold a BSN degree from an accredited nursing institution; three letters of recommendation
+• MSN – FNP and AGPCNP: Hold a BSN degree from an accredited nursing institution

-• BSN to DNP: – FNP and AGPCNP: Hold a BSN degree from an accredited nursing institution; three letters of recommendation
+• BSN-to-DNP: – FNP and AGPCNP: Hold a BSN degree from an accredited nursing institution

-• Post-Master’s FNP Certificate: Hold an MSN degree from an accredited nursing institution; three letters of recommendation
+• Post-Master’s Certificate: Hold an MSN or DNP degree from an accredited nursing institution

 State Restrictions: While Concordia University accepts students from most states, applicants outside of Wisconsin should check with the admissions department to make sure they are eligible for the nursing programs.
-Students from the following states and territories are not accepted at this time into the nursing programs through Concordia University: Alabama, Alaska, California, Idaho, Kentucky, Louisiana, Maryland, New York, Oklahoma, Pennsylvania, Puerto Rico, South Dakota, Tennessee, Texas, Washington, or Wyoming.
-Note that Washington D.C students must complete their clinicals in Virginia.
+Students from the following states and territories are not accepted at this time into the nursing programs through Concordia University: Alabama, Alaska, Arizona, California, Connecticut, Delaware, Georgia, Hawaii, Kentucky, Louisiana, Maryland, Massachusetts, Mississippi, Nebraska, New Jersey, New York, Oklahoma, Oregon, Pennsylvania, Rhode Island, Puerto Rico, South Dakota, Tennessee, Texas, Vermont, Washington, or West Virginia.
+Note that Washington DC students must complete their clinicals in Virginia.
 Prospective students should also contact the licensing board of their specific state of residence to determine if the program meets state requirements for NP licensure.

-Study Plan: Concordia University admits nursing students in the Fall and Spring.
-Students are expected to complete their degree within 5 years of the start date.
+Study Plan: Concordia University admits nursing students in the fall and spring.
+Students are expected to complete their degree within five years of the start date.
 Both full-time and part-time study plans are available.
-Online nursing program coursework is delivered 100% online and practicums are completed locally.
+Online nursing program coursework is delivered 100 percent online, and practicums are completed locally.
 All NP students are required to attend an initial campus orientation before beginning MSN coursework.
-BSN to DNP students also attend two mandatory cohort meetings on the Mequon, WI campus.
-Students complete clinical rotations beginning either in the Fall or Spring.
+BSN-to-DNP students also attend two mandatory cohort meetings on the Mequon, WI campus.
+Students complete clinical rotations beginning either in the fall or spring.

 The MSN degree can be completed in three to four years.
-The RN-BSN-MSN program completion time varies: the BSN completion portion can take as little as 18 months and then students move on to the MSN portion.
-The BSN to DNP program can be completed in three to five years.
-The certificate program can be completed in 3 to 3.5 years, but as little as 2 years depending on prior coursework.
+The BSN-to-DNP program can be completed in three to five years.
+The certificate programs can be completed in two years, but as little as one year, depending on prior coursework.

-Post-Master’s FNP and AGPCNP Certificate Curriculum: The Post-Master’s FNP and AGPCNP Certificate program comprises 35 credits and requires completion of at least 720 clinical hours.
-Credits may be reduced depending on prior education and required courses depend on a review of prior coursework.
+Post-Master’s Certificate Curriculum: The post-master’s FNP and AGPCNP certificate program comprises 35 credits.
+The PMHNP post-master’s certificate program comprises 18 credits.
+Credits may be reduced depending on prior education, and required courses depend on a review of prior coursework.
 Courses follow in line with the appropriate specialization of the MSN FNP or AGPCNP courses.
+PMHNP courses include neuropathophysiology & psychopharmacology for advanced nursing; psychiatric mental health theory I-III; and psychiatric mental health practicum I-III.

 On-Site Requirements: Students in all degree paths are required to attend an initial one-day campus orientation on the campus located in Mequon, Wisconsin.
-In addition, BSN to DNP students come to campus for two mandatory cohort meetings.
+In addition, BSN-to-DNP students come to campus for two mandatory cohort meetings.
+Advanced health assessment is a hybrid course where students are required to participate in a two to three-day hands-on, interactive on-campus experience.

-Paying for the Concordia University Online NP Programs
+Paying for the Concordia University Online Nursing Programs

-Concordia University online nursing course cost varies based on whether the course is at the undergraduate, MSN, or DNP level.
+The cost of Concordia University’s online nursing courses varies based on the level of study, whether undergraduate, MSN, or DNP.
 There is a nursing clinical fee as well.
-Total estimated tuition for each online NP program is listed in its corresponding table below.
+The total estimated tuition for each online NP program is listed in its corresponding table below.
 Travel costs for the on-campus visits are not included, and there may be other fees associated with the nursing degrees.
-Prospective students should contact the graduate admissions department of Concordia University for more details.
+Prospective students should contact the Graduate Admissions Department of Concordia University for more information.

 Concordia University may offer grants, scholarships, and loans to graduate students.
 There are some scholarships specifically available to adult and post-traditional students.
 Nursing students should check with their employers to investigate the option of a tuition reimbursement program or tuition discount.
 Additionally, Concordia students may seek outside opportunities such as organizational, religious, or community scholarships.